RichSee/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 ||![grafik](https://user-images.githubusercontent.com/49325382/173118193-28b2fc85-c7a9-437b-8998-32d7f8a10ae2.png)||

 ## HSPF2 = Heating Seasonal Performance Factor (2023)
 Currently, there is at least one DX cooling coils for which HSPF2 is not calculated.
 We proposal to extend HSPF2 calculation and reporting to include Coil:Heating:DX:VariableSpeed.
+Calculation of the HSPF2 value for these Variable Speed coils will be according to the following - extracted from the AHRI 340/360-2022 standard:<br/>
 |Variable Speed System|
 |--|
 |Graphical representation of HSPFs:<br>![grafik](https://user-images.githubusercontent.com/49325382/173147965-8f0fc7e8-5808-490c-8e7d-f36bc7e8abad.png)|